Computer Science vs Data Science: What’s the Real Difference?

 Common career options in data science include roles such as Data Scientist, Data Engineer, Machine Learning Engineer, Analytics Manager, Business Intelligence Analyst, and Data Analyst.
 These positions involve collecting and analyzing data, developing and implementing machine learning models, and effectively communicating insights to stakeholders.

 Data wrangling constitutes a significant portion of a data scientist’s workload.
 Understanding business context is key, as it influences decisions throughout the analytical process.
 Effective data management, communication, and collaboration with stakeholders are vital for the successful implementation of data solutions.
+Data ethics is also crucial, ensuring responsible data handling and analysis throughout all stages of data science projects.

 Salary Potential